 If you plan to purchase a boiler, you must be aware of the flue system and the ideal length for it.
 There is a clear rule:

 “What kind of flue should you choose?” and “how to choose a boiler flue?” are the questions – a Gas Safe engineer will be aware of all legal requirements if you are getting a replacement boiler.

 All our boiler quotes include a new flue and fitted to regulations.

-A boiler flue is a system of passing heat and toxic gases from the inside of a home to the outside.
+A boiler flue is a device used to transfer heat and hazardous gases from a house’s interior to the outside.